3n39m4/3n39m4.github.com/VPN-blocking-bypass-with-socat.md

 # __VPN blocking bypass with socat__

-This is a **quick** and __dirty__ way to bypass VPN restrictions in Egypt.
+This is a **quick** and __dirty__ way to bypass VPN restrictions in some of the countries that block VPN connections.

-As many of you know that Egypt had blocked a lot of VPN protocols, software and tools.
+As many of you know that :eg: had blocked a lot of VPN protocols, software and tools.

 ## Requirements of the solution: